Pandaqi/Pandaqi-Studio/pandaqi-studio/content/waitless-games/play/creature-quellector/_index.md

 After a long process of brainstorming and experimenting, this game was the result.

+For a detailed diary about the game, check out the [devlog](/blog/boardgames/waitless-games/creature-quellector/).

+## Credits

 Obviously, the aesthetic and rules were very much inspired by Pokémon (and similar card collection games).
 I tried to make it more unique, but hey, there's a reason Pokémon is as popular as it is ;)

-For a detailed diary about the game, check out the [devlog](/blog/boardgames/waitless-games/creature-quellector/).